dhanyamd/video-calling/backend/knowledge/export.md

 # CloudDash Data Export Guide

 ## Overview
-CloudDash offers multiple ways to export your data for analysis, reporting, and integration with other systems.
-This guide covers the available export formats, their limitations, and common troubleshooting steps.
+Export your CloudDash data in multiple formats for analysis and reporting.
+This guide covers export formats, limitations, and troubleshooting.

 ## Export Formats